 “I wonder if he is someone’s pet”, I said to my wife, the best of all wives, a little later, as I was relaxing with a glass of Pastis.
 Of course I know that people do not keep pheasants as pets and if they did, they would not let them run free.
 But this one, he is so friendly and trusting.
 Makes you wonder.
 My theory is that he is one of last year’s newborns, who has been familiar with me in the garden from a very early age.

-“Yes”, my wife replied, “I do think he is someone’s pet.
+“Yes”, my wife smiled, “I do think he is someone’s pet.
 Yours.”